Objxs is a registered Arizona Corporations Commission LLC, owned by

 matter how gifted someone may appear on the outside, they may have unseen

-challenges that are as substantial as thier gifts.
+challenges that are as substantial in magnitude as thier gift.
 In other words, we

 should be carefull about wishing to be like someone else because the